From BR Bullpen

 The press liked to note that McGee was a shy, ordinary-type guy who found himself a star.

 Willie was born in San Francisco, CA and attended high school in Richmond, CA. Drafted originally by the New York Yankees, he eventually played parts of 10 seasons in the minors, although only five were anything close to complete seasons.
-In 1981 with Nashville he hit .322 with 7 home runs as a teammate of the young Don Mattingly, who hit .316 with 7 home runs.
+In 1981 with the Nashville Sounds, he hit .322 with 7 home runs as a teammate of the young Don Mattingly, who hit .316 with 7 home runs.
 Mattingly at age 20 was two years younger than McGee.
 He was then traded to the Cardinals in return for pitcher Bob Sykes after the season.
 Sykes turned out to be injured and Yankees owner George Steinbrenner was furious that such a talented young player as McGee had gone away essentially for nothing.
 He threatened to take action to cancel the trade and eventually the Cards quieted him by sending two prospects, Stan Javier and Bobby Meacham, to the Yankees to even things up.

-He was a regular in his first major league season, appearing in 123 games for the 1982 Cardinals who won the 1982 World Series.
+He was a regular in his first major league season in 1982, appearing in 123 games for the Cardinals who won the 1982 World Series.
 While most of his career was with the Cardinals, he also spent four seasons playing for his home-town team, the San Francisco Giants, for whom he twice hit .300.

 There is no player, according to the similarity scores method, who has a score higher than 884 with regard to McGee, showing that Willie was pretty unique.
 The most similar player, Hal Chase, was a totally different personality who played in a totally different era.
 A more relevant comparison who ranks as the third-most similar player is Ken Griffey, Sr., who was a contemporary of Willie.
 Oddly, while Griffey is #3 on Willie's list of most similar players, Willie is not in the top ten of Griffey's most similar players, all of whom score over 890.